Meet Our Governors

 Health and Safety Governor/Vice-Chair

-I live and work in Whiddon Valley, and love the strong feeling of community.
-The residents, school and local businesses are all striving to get the best out of the area and focussing for a positive future.
-Our future is the young people who attend Orchard Vale, and since my daughter began school, I have been impressed at every turn by the high standards, commitment and passion from all at the school.
-I feel that being a school governor would be a perfect opportunity for me to give back to the school and community as well as being a privilege.
+I have lived and worked in the Whiddon Valley area for 20 years, and love the strong feeling of community.
+The residents, school and local businesses are all striving to get the best out of the area for a positive future.
+Our future is the young people who attend Orchard Vale, and ever since my daughters first day at OV, I have been impressed at every turn by the high standards, commitment and passion from all at the school.
+I feel that being a school governor is a perfect opportunity for me to give back to the school and community as well as being a privilege.

 Mr Paul Cooper